Skip to main content

 Registered Education Savings Plans (RESPs) in British Columbia Separation Agreements

-In British Columbia, Registered Education Savings Plans (RESPs) are treated differently from other assets in a Separation Agreement.
-This is because RESPs are considered trusts for the children, not family property.
-Below is an overview of how RESPs are typically addressed in a Separation Agreement:
+In British Columbia, Registered Education Savings Plans, or RESPs, are treated differently from most other assets in a Separation Agreement.
+This is because RESPs are generally considered funds held in trust for the children’s education, rather than family property to be divided between spouses.

 Ownership and Contributions

-The Separation Agreement outlines how decisions about the RESP will be made, including:
+A Separation Agreement should clearly outline how decisions about the RESP will be made going forward.

 Future Contributions